1 9 6 7 – 1 9 7 0 (USA)

 Rounding out the programme was a third segment, Tom Slick.
 Tom was the coolest racing driver this side of Speed Racer.

-With his never-fail optimism, Tom would calmly tell his girlfriend, “There’s no such word as failure in auto racing, Marigold.”
+With his never-fail optimism, Tom would calmly tell his girlfriend, “There’s no such word as failure in auto racing, Marigold” as he competed in his trusty vehicle, the Thunderbolt Grease-Slapper.

-Good-guy Tom would repeatedly have to face cheating competitors like the Teutonic Baron Otto Matic.
-Leading the crowd’s trademark “Boo!” and “Yeah!” was Tom’s sassy grandmother, Gertie.
+Good-guy Tom – assisted by his elderly mechanic, Gertie Growler – would repeatedly have to face cheating competitors like the Teutonic Baron Otto Matic and his stupid lackey Clutcher.

 The last of the Jay Ward shows, George of the Jungle was continuously repeated in syndication and brought back in reruns on Fox in 1992 and ABC in 1995.